jtassia/You-Dont-Know-JS/up & going/ch2.md

 console.log( a );		// 42
 ```

-IIFE's can also have return values:
+IIFEs can also have return values:

 ```js
 var x = (function IIFE(){